INSIDE: Take a sneak peek at our favourite one of the Paris Playgrounds in the city – Terrain D’aventures.

 Paris Playgrounds for Toddlers

-Cruelly, kids under 7 are not allowed in.
-Neither were parents.
+Cruelly, kids under 7 are not allowed in to the big playground area.

 That’s a bummer, as I REALLY wanted to join in too.